vijithassar/lit/README.md

 $ ./lit.sh --before "#"
 ```

-You can also comment out Markdown content using a *block* commenting style by supplying the `--after` or `-a` flags, followed by the characters used to denote the end of a block comment in the language you are compiling.
+You can also comment out Markdown content using a *block* commenting style by supplying the `--after` or `-a` arguments, followed by the characters used to denote the end of a block comment in the language you are compiling.
 However, inline comments are preferable, because block comments can be broken if any of your Markdown content includes the character sequence that denotes the end of a block comment.
 This option is included mostly to allow "literate CSS" files, since CSS does not have a single-line comment syntax.

 ```bash
 # comment out Markdown content from "literate CSS" files